Sanjok-Mangrati/Money-Tracker/README.md

 ```

 ## Note:
 - You need to create your own database and copy paste the connection string in the server directory inside a .env file.
-Eg: MONGO_URL=<url>
+Eg: MONGO_URL= your_url

 ## Contributing